justin-bardwell/Kaggle-RSNA-MICCAI/README.md

 To access a GPU runtime in Google Colab:<br />
 *Runtime > Change runtime type > Hardware accelerator: GPU*

 Keep in mind that this uses Google's resources that are freely available to anyone using Colab.
 Please only use a hardware accelerator if you are running a deep learning model.
 If you are using a GPU runtime when it is not necessary, you will likely be removed from your current session and your runtime will be restarted with no hardware accelerator.
-If this happens multiple times, it is possible that your rights to use a GPU for free are revoked by Google.

-If you do not need to do anything computationally intensive or have your own powerful computer, feel free to use your own development environment to access the notebook files.
-To access the data using your own IDE, you will need to download the dataset to your own storage.<br />

 ## Overview of data